 Step 1.
 Enter your trip details on the Southwest home page

-Head to the Southwest.com website, and input the details of your flight, including departure and arrival airports, travel dates and number of passengers.
+Head to Southwest.com and put in the details of your flight, including departure and arrival airports, travel dates and number of passengers.

 Make sure you check the box for “Points” in the upper right-hand corner of the search box.

 Step 2.
 Select the flight you want

 Once you’ve entered the details of your trip, you’ll be given a page with available flights, along with their corresponding point costs.